Populustremuloides/one-dimensional-amdim/README.md

   Year={2019}
 }

-That is enabled for 1-dimensional inputs.
+that has been enabled for 1-dimensional inputs.

 The original code is available at: https://github.com/Philip-Bachman/amdim-public.git